 Yonis Ali (17), Lisa White (WM Housing), Martin Malone (Arts Space), Manoj Janjuha (17), Ruta Taskinaite (17), Cllr Jim O'Boyle.

-The building, being developed by Whitefriars Housing and Wates Living Space, is on a former industrial site on Adelaide Street.
-Once complete it will provide 61 studios and two one-bedroom apartments.
+Once complete, Gateway will provide 61 studios and two one-bedroom apartments.
 As well as being a safe place to stay, the building will offer support and training for residents to help them out of the cycle of homelessness and address the underlying issues for their accommodation needs.

 Gateway has been part-funded by a £2.1million grant from the Government’s Homes and Communities Agency and is due to be completed in Spring 2015.